Things you can do to make your vehicle wrap last for a few more extra years – Find out what experts at Vinyl Wrap Toronto say.

 1. Don’t wash your vehicle within the first 48 hours of getting a wrap:

 One of the first pieces of advice you’ll hear an installer give you is that you’re not supposed to wash or clean your newly wrapped vehicle within the first 48 hours.
 The reason for that is pretty logical, it is because the vinyl needs time to settle in.
 Of course, the wrap looks perfect, and you wouldn’t be wrong to think that you can wash it and start showing off your ride, but that is not a good idea.
-It is best practice to allow the vinyl wrap adhesive settle on your vehicle’s surface without interference from sudden exposure to hot or cold water.
+It is best practice to allow the vinyl wrap adhesive to settle on your vehicle’s surface without interference from sudden exposure to hot or cold water.
 Once the minimum 48 hours timeline has passed, you may hand wash your vehicle.
+Now if possible, keep the car warm for at least 4-6 hours after the wrap as well.
+Most good wrap shops will do this as standard practice.

 2. Don’t put your vehicle through a car wash:

 Car washes are a no-go for your wrapped vehicle.
-These car washes use equipment that throws water and air with a lot of pressure, which is harmful to a regular car and it’s even more harmful to a wrapped vehicle.
+These car washes use equipment that throws water and air with a lot of pressure, which can be harmful to a regular car and it’s even more harmful to a wrapped vehicle.
 After all Vinyl Vehicle Wrap is a sheet that can be peeled off.
-There’s only so much pressure it can endure before it starts to lose the battle.
+There’s only so much pressure it can endure before the adhesive starts to lose the battle.

 So, experts at Vinyl Wrap Toronto put a lot of emphasis on not having your wrapped vehicle washed at a car wash.
 What we recommend is if you really want to protect the vinyl vehicle wrap, then don’t trust any machine with it!
 Wash your car by yourself using a cloth with the appropriate pressure.
 There are multiple wash products on the market for wrapped cars or speak to our experts.